Bringing majesty to the mundane

 evolve: How did you come to do art?
 What brought you to start painting?

 EV: When I was five years old, I was drawing all the time, so my parents gave me a book called “Masterpieces for Young People”.
 I poured over paintings by Botticelli and Raphael and all the masters like other kids do with children’s books.
 They told stories to me.
 It made a huge impression and I still have the tattered old book.
-My father colored one of my drawings in , framed it and hung it in the living room.
+My father colored one of my drawings, framed it and hung it in the living room.
 My parents encouraged me from a very young age, so I've always thought I was going to be an artist.

 e: What made you so interested in those old masters and how they were painting?